pyedifice/pyedifice/docs/source/developer_tools.rst

     python -m edifice --inspect path/to/your/app.py RootElement

-The Element Inspector, like the Inspect Elements tool of web browsers or the React inspector tool, allows you to inspect the internal state of your components.
+The Element Inspector allows you to inspect the running state of the application.
 It displays the entire Element Tree, as well as the props and state of every component.
+It is like the Inspect Elements tool of web browsers or the React inspector tool.